Postgraduate Certificate in Laws: International English Language Testing System (IELTS)

 In addition to the above admission requirements, all students applying for PCLL must take the IELTS English proficiency test (Academic Module), the results of which is not earlier than three years preceding the closing date for applications.
 A minimum score of 7 is required, as set by the Standing Committee on Legal Education and Training.

 Course content

-Chinese University of Hong Kong
+The Chinese University of Hong Kong

 The programme is taught in two stages.
 In the first term, five compulsory subjects involve the study of core practice areas necessary for progression into the second term: Professional Practice, Commercial Practice, Property and Probate Practice, Civil Litigation Practice, and Criminal Litigation Practice.

-In the second term, students are free to choose five electives which builds upon the core skills and knowledge from the first term.
+In the second term, students are free to choose five electives which build upon the core skills and knowledge from the first term.
 Though there is no streaming in the PCLL programme between intending Barristers and Solicitors, students who intend to seek admission as a Barrister in Hong Kong must undertake the following three courses: Trial Advocacy (taught intensively in the summer term), Writing & Drafting Litigation Documents, and Conference Skills and Opinion Writing.